dantaeyoung/messybot/README.md

 - `app/messybot.js` initializes execution.
 - Abilities are in the `app/abilities` directory.
 Controls such as Sonos or other things could be added here.
 - Behaviors are in the `app/behaviors` directory.
+- Behaviors wrangle together a mix of abilities into a behavior.
+For example: E.g, if you send a Slack message, a z-wave light turns on and the hdmi monitor turns on, etc.